tiffix1/ISU-CDC-Handbook/README.md

 1. Active Direcory, familiarize yourself in setting up AD, creating users and group.
 Get comfortable with creating group policies and quickly changing passwords when needed.
 2. Become familiar with the standard procedure for configuring and maintaining the databases.
 3. Gain experience in networking by being able to configure ports, firewalls, IPs.
 Understand how the network is laid out and the different layers the services operate upon.
-4. Understand and practice setting up and managing a firewall, most asked question within the CDC usually are firewall related.
+4. Understand and practice setting up and managing a firewall, the most asked question within the CDC usually are firewall related.

 ---
 # Preparing for the Competition